open-awesome/ptah-editor/README.md

 # Getting Started
-We've started working on [verbose docs for Ptah](docs/_index.md).
-So _Watch/Star_ the repo to return when we have more or _be brave, be bold_ and fork what we have today.
+We've started working on [verbose docs for Ptah](docs/_index.md), so _Watch/Star_ the repo to follow the progress.

+Or _be brave, be bold_ and fork what we have today.
 Then fire up all [your questions as issues](/../../issues/new) so we have a motivation to finish the docs faster ;-) Obviously we'd also reply to your issues to our best ability.

-### Feature Requests and support

-If you have an idea of how to improve Ptah or have general feedback, you're welcome to submit a [feature request](/../../issues/new?labels=type%3A+feature+request&template=2-feature_request.md).

-Chances are, you like what we have already but you may require a custom integration, a special license or something else big and specific to your needs that our community may not benefit from.
-We're generally open to such conversations.

-If you have a question and can't find the answer yourself, you can [raise an issue](/../../issues/new) and describe what exactly you're trying to do.
-We'll do our best to reply in a meaningful time.

-## Quick Start
 You can see the bigger picture [in the docs](docs/_index.md), but here's a quick start that gets you the Ptah editor running locally on your machine.

 #### Install and run